Medicinal Mushrooms Benefits: How Mushrooms May Supercharge Your Immune System

 Disclaimer: This article is for educational purposes only.
 This article and our products are not intended to diagnose, treat, cure, or prevent any disease; or replace a healthy lifestyle and diet.
 Speak to your family physician or treating physician if you have any serious concerns about your health before starting a new health and wellness routine.

-DO NOT EAT any mushrooms that you are not 100% sure that it is safe for consumption.
+DO NOT EAT any mushrooms that you are not 100% sure are safe for consumption.

 - Herbal Academy.
 The Mushroom Course: Lesson 2, Fungi in Folklore.
 Lecture presented online; March 11, 2021.